Five Ways Principals Drive Student Outcomes

 4. Principals impact student attendance.

 Relationship-building is the pillar upon which great principals engage families and support their teachers.
-Similarly, their commitment to creating a positive, personable environment affects how students feel at school.
+Similarly, their commitment to creating a positive, welcoming environment affects how students feel at school.
 A principal’s role in creating systems and structures that keep a school running also influence how students who are chronically absent are identified and offered support.

 A study in Education Researcher that followed school principals in Tennessee for a decade found that an increase in principal quality reduced the likelihood of chronic absenteeism by four percent.
 This effect is even greater in lower income schools, which tend to have the highest rates of absenteeism.